git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 ## Tempo mode

-Press **Shift+Device** on the Pro models.
-On all other models, press Shift and either the arrow up or down button.
+On all models, press Shift and either the arrow up or down button.
+On the Pro models you can also press **Shift+Device**.

 The grid displays the current tempo.
 Change the tempo with the cursor keys.
 Up/down change by 1 and left/right by steps of 10.
 You can also keep a button pressed for continuous changes.
+If you do not release the Shift button when entering the mode with up/down the up/down buttons change the fractions of the tempo.

 Press any of the grid pads to exit this mode.